Physical Address

 Anthracite | Very high | Very high | Very low | Glossy black |

-By understanding the basics of the coal formation process, we can gain a deeper appreciation for the natural processes that have made coal an essential energy source throughout human history.
+By exploring the stages of formation of coal, we can better appreciate the natural processes that have made coal an enduring energy source throughout human history.